TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### Skew

 The `skew` animation transforms an object along an oblique angle.
-It distorts each point of the SVG element that is not directly located on the X and Y axises by a certain angle in the horizontal and vertical directions.
+It distorts each point of the SVG element that is not directly located on the x-axis and on the y-axis by a certain angle in the horizontal and vertical directions.

 The syntax can use one or two values.
 The skew animation can be written `skew(ax)`, `skew(ax, ay)`, `skewX(a)`, or `skewY(a)`, where `a` is an `<angle>` composed of a value and a unit.
 The amount of skewing is defined by the values of an `<angle>`.
 The greater your value is, the most distorted your object is.